On the Global Convergence of Risk-Averse Natural Policy Gradient Methods with Expected Conditional Risk Measures: Preliminaries

-where the policy gradient is surprisingly simple and does not depend on the gradient of the state distribution.

-Recently, \citet{bhandari2019global,mei2020global,agarwal2021theory,cen2022fast} demonstrate the global optimality and convergence rate of policy gradient methods in a risk-neutral setting.
-This paper aims to extend the results to risk-averse objective functions with dynamic time-consistent risk measures.
-Next, we first define coherent one-step conditional risk measures.
+Recently, \citet{mei2020global,agarwal2021theory,cen2022fast,bhandari2024global} demonstrate the global convergence of PG methods in a risk-neutral setting.
+This paper aims to extend the results to risk-averse objective functions with a class of dynamic time-consistent risk measures.
+Next, we first introduce the coherent one-step conditional risk measure used in this paper.